dster05/Breadth-first-traversal/README.md

 # Breadth-first-traversal
-Creates a graph the uses BFS to traverse it
+Creates a graph then uses BFS to traverse it